SM10/proxy-rabbit/README.md

 ### Auth

+Current supported authentication method is through web token.

-Authentication and authorization will be implemented through Passport.js's, authentication methods.
+Authentication and authorization will be implemented through Passport.js's authentication methods.
 The minimum necessary will be an Email and Password.
-If there is time, authentication through Google Account, Facebook Account and/or Apple Account will be implemented.
+If there is time, authentication through OAuth using Google Account, Facebook Account and/or Apple Account will be implemented.

 ## Roadmap